 I knew I was going to like this book because I like the short stories written by Jane Risdon.
-She has appeared in the same anthologies I have, and she is a gifted writer.
-I also know that she has been involved in the music business, and as this book follows a group in the sixties, I knew there would be a lot of authenticity in there as well.
+She has appeared in the same anthologies I have, and is a gifted writer.
+I also know she has been involved in the music business, and as this book follows a rock group in the sixties, there is lot of authenticity to back it up.

-The story was set in 1968/69 and I was ten/eleven years old at that time.
-I remember a lot of what they included in the book, the sheer cold before central heating came alone, the fashion, and of course, the sixties music was a joy.
+The story, set in 1968/69 when I was ten/eleven years old.
+I remember a lot of what they included in the book, the sheer cold before central heating came along, the fashion, and of course, the music, which was fresh and new.

-Scott, a member of the band Narnia’s Children seemed to love two women.
-Cleverly, the story is told by diary entries from each girl, Renza and Stella.
-I was waiting for the girls to meet, but they never do.
+Scott, a member of the band Narnia’s Children loved two women.
+Cleverly, it is told by diary entries from each girl, Renza and Stella.
+I was waiting for the girls to meet, but they never did.
 I was also trying to jump ahead, and guess which girl Scott would end up with.
-At times, I even wondered if he would end up alone.
+At times, I even wondered if he would end up with neither.

-Scott and the other band members were exceptionally good looking and it was easy to understand why the girls fell hopelessly in love with him.
-We went through all the angst of teenage love and the heartbreak and I really felt for them.
+Scott and the other band members were exceptionally good looking and it was easy to understand why the girls fell hopelessly in love them.
+We went through all the angst of teenage love and heartbreak, and I really felt for them.

-As I headed towards the end of the book, I began to think Scott was a love rat, and perhaps didn’t deserve either of them.
-Strangely enough in most stories you get to favour one, hoping they will get the guy, but I couldn’t choose.
-I liked them both.
-Scott couldn’t choose either.
+As I headed towards the end of the book, I began to think Scott was a love rat, and perhaps didn’t deserve either girl.
+Strangely enough in most stories you get to favour one or the other and hope they get the guy, but I couldn’t choose between them.
+Neither could Scott.

-Hover one storyline didn’t develop. as I was expecting.
-The band was always broke, and yet they were beginning to be successful.
+However, one storyline didn’t develop as I was expecting.
+The band were always broke, and yet they were successful and made money.
+Why?
 Was their manager being entirely honest with them?
-Afterall, that type of thing did happen, didn’t it?

-I asked Jane about her writing process and how she came to write the book.
+I asked Jane about her writing process and this is what she said:

 ‘Christina and I met 50 years ago when my then boyfriend – now husband – was in a band, and she was asked to be their Fan Club Secretary by their manager.